nextap-solutions/astro-strapi-template/README.md

 ## Quick Start: Astro + Strapi Template

-This template serves as a foundation for developing applications using Astro and Strapi, offering a pre-configured setup for immediate use.
+This template serves as a foundation for developing applications using Astro and Strapi, with the inclusion of Nx for monorepo management, offering a pre-configured setup for immediate use.

 ## Caution ⚠️
 - **Node Version Requirements**: This template is tested with Node versions 18.17.0 and 20.3.0.
 Functionality with other versions may vary.